SunHaozhe/SunHaozhe.github.io/_posts/2020-07-28-python-memo.md

 ```

-# Reimport a module in python while interactive
+# Reimports a module in python while interactive

 ```python
 import importlib